DVDAGames/dnd-homebrew/Rules/Team Tactics/README.md

 You can see in the action description below that we had to add some benefit to Bollard to make it worth using his Reaction to help his ally, and made it a Reaction for Artemis so she can still attack with both of her daggers using her Bonus Action.

-We also adjusted the amount of distance Artemis can cover with this movement so that it could potentially be used to solve environmental encounters that invovle pits, broken bridges, etc.
+We also adjusted the amount of distance Artemis can cover with this movement so that it could potentially be used to solve environmental encounters that involve pits, broken bridges, etc.

 Beyond that, we added some parameters like the distance between the characters, Bollard has to be able to hear, Artemis has to be able to speak, and both have to have their relevant items equipped (shield and daggers).

 **Team Tactic - Shield Vault**

-*Type*: Reaction; this Tactic uses both players Reactions for this round
+*Type*: Reaction

 *Requirements*: Bollard: must have shield equipped and be able to hear; Artemis must have daggers equipped and be able to speak